pedromelo222/vite-plugin-inject-env/README.md

-# vite-plugin-inject-env
+# WIP - vite-plugin-inject-env
-vite plugin to inject env and generate type definitions
+Work in progress: Vite plugin to inject env and generate type definitions